Nitesh-kumar-rai/Number-plate-detection-system/README.md

 1-Write your image directory at line number 7 in detect_plate.py

-2-Output will be shown on your console.
+2-Number will be shown on your console.

-3-Image of number plate will be shown.
+3-Image of number plate will be shown and number will be written at top left corner.

 4-There is lr_model.pickle file which has the trained model used to recognise the letters in number plate image.